ssp21/ssp21-spec/ssp21.md

 byte can be emitted.
 Some tricks could be played with asymmetric baud rates to minimize this effect.
 MAC algorithms should be used for which hardware acceleration exists.

-* **reduced bandwidth** – It is not uncommon for serial SCADA systems to operate at rates as low as 1200 BPS.
+* **reduced bandwidth** – It is not uncommon for serial SCADA systems to operate at rates as low as 1200 bits per second.
 Cryptographic encodings need to be sensitive to tight polling margins.
 HMACs can be truncated (per [NIST guidelines](http://csrc.nist.gov/publications/nistpubs/800-107-rev1/sp800-107-rev1.pdf)) to reduce overhead.
 BitS integration may be able to remove redundant layers provided by both the SSP21 and the wrapped protocol.
-An efficient\
-certificate format that utilizes Elliptic Curve Cryptography (ECC) public keys will be used to reduce certificate sizes.
+An efficient certificate format that utilizes Elliptic Curve Cryptography (ECC) public keys will be used to reduce certificate sizes.

 # Utility PKI